nicokoenig/kraut/readme.md

 Use method all() to get all words of the collection

     // get all nouns
     kraut.nouns.all();

 ## Tests

-Not yet :-/
+    npm test

 ## Contributing